 Enquiries – please email email@example.com

 Every year we are doing our best to provide many interesting activities depending on the financial support provided by our sponsors.
-This year the evening starts at 6 PM and lasts until 9 PM.
+The evening starts at 6 PM and lasts until 9 PM.
 The roads into Wantage Market place are closed at 4PM to enable the set up of stalls and planned attractions.
-(Please note there will be limited parking from 12.30, you can find out more in our useful information section).
 If you wish to get involved by volunteering or running a stall please get in touch!